Summary:

 Are fat tire eBikes harder to pedal?

-Fat-tire eBikes can be harder to pedal than traditional bikes due to their larger, heavier tires—and their frames tend to be a bit heavier than other kinds, too.
-This means you’ll need to push harder on the pedals if you’re not using pedal assist—although high-end models like the Boar series by Surface604 use fat bike specific motors to ensure sufficient power for the extra weight.
+Fat-tire eBikes can be harder to pedal than traditional bikes due to their larger, heavier tires, and their frames tend to be a bit heavier than other kinds, too.
+This means you’ll need to push harder on the pedals if you’re not using pedal assist.
+However, high-end models like the Boar series by Surface604 use fat bike specific motors to ensure sufficient power for the extra weight.

 What’s the difference between a fat tire eBike and an eMTB?